vasilakisfil/Introspected-REST/README.md

 Additionally, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.

-#### 6.1.7 Plot twist: the list does not end here
+#### 6.1.7 Plot twist: this list is endless
 Although we feel that _today_ these capabilities should exist in any modern API, **this list is not exclusive**.
 In fact, there could be capabilities in the future that might not seem necessary today, but help the client can get the necessary data in the structure needed.
-For example, joining together one or more resources, other db-inspired operations applied on resources, internationalization and localization of the data and other capabilities that we haven't thought yet.
+For example, joining together one or more resources, other db-inspired operations applied on resources, internationalization and localization of the data, HTTP/2 Server Push on some requests, Generic Event Delivery Using HTTP Push on other resources on specific states and other capabilities that we haven't even imagined yet.
-In any case, **these capabilities must be transparent to the client without any documentation or human involvement**.
+In any case, **these capabilities must be transparent and self-descriptive to the client without any documentation or human involvement, other than programming the client to support the Media Type(s) and pointing it to the initial API URI.**.

 ### 6.2.
 Media Types vs HATEOAS